Brian Lara: Honours

 In 2009, Lara was made an honorary Member of the Order of Australia (AM) for services to West Indian and Australian cricket.

-Lara will be one of four persons to receive the highest award of the Caribbean Community (Caricom) in July.
+Lara was one of four persons to receive the highest award of the Caribbean Community (Caricom) in July.
 Lara received an honorary doctorate from the University of Sheffield on Wednesday 10 January 2007.
 The ceremony took place at the Trinidad Hilton, Port of Spain, Trinidad and Tobago.

 In September 2009, Lara was inducted as an honorary lifetime member of the Royal St. Kitts Golf Club.

 On 29 October 2011 Lara was conferred with an honorary doctorate of laws by the University of the West Indies, St Augustine.

 On 14 September 2012 he was inducted to the ICC's Hall of Fame at the awards ceremony held in Colombo, Sri Lanka as a 2012–13 season inductee.

 The Brian Lara Stadium, in Trinidad and Tobago, opened in 2017, was named in his honour.

 On 4 July 2019 Lara was bestowed with an honorary doctorate by the D Y Patil International University of India.

 Philanthropy

 Lara has established the Pearl and Bunty Lara Foundation, which is a charitable organisation in memory of his parents that aims to address health and social care issues.
 He is an Ambassador for Sport of the Republic of Trinidad and Tobago, and travels on a diplomatic passport to promote his country throughout the world.

 On 7 September 2008 he took part in Soccer Aid 2008, and on 6 June 2010 in Soccer Aid 2010, playing for the Rest of the World vs a team of England celebrities and ex-pros.
-Lara was also a talented football player in his youth and often played with his close friends Dwight Yorke, Shaka Hislop and Russell Latapy while growing up together in Trinidad.
+Lara was also a talented football player in his youth and often played with his friends Dwight Yorke, Shaka Hislop and Russell Latapy while growing up together in Trinidad.
 Yorke, Hislop and Latapy would go on to play for Trinidad and Tobago at the 2006 FIFA World Cup.